-June Badon School of Dance performers contribute superstar efforts - Port Arthur News
+PHOTOS — June Badon School of Dance performers deliver superstar efforts - Port Arthur News

-June Badon School of Dance performers contribute superstar efforts
+PHOTOS — June Badon School of Dance performers deliver superstar efforts

 June Badon Elite School of Dance and Acrobatics competed last weekend at Dance Masters of America Chapter #3 and left with three titleholders, including Breelyn Badon, Miss Dance of Texas 2021; Kenidee Allen, Junior Miss Dance of Texas 2021; and Josie Breaux, Petite Miss Dance of Texas 2021.

 Those three are now competing in July in Dallas for a national title.
-Those pictured, from left, Josie Breaux, Kenidee Allen, Jaylee Boudoin, June Badon, Breelyn Badon and Emma Holtham.

 You Might Like